g3n/engine/README.md

   * `libvorbis.x86_64`
   * `libvorbis-devel.x86_64`
 * For Windows the necessary audio libraries sources and `dlls` are supplied but they need to be installed manually.
-Please see the [windows audio libs](audio/windows) for details.
+Please see [Audio libraries for Windows](audio/windows) for details.
   We tested the Windows build using the [mingw-w64](https://mingw-w64.org) toolchain.
 * Currently not tested on OS X.